 PDF files are recognized via context.output.filetype.
-Their paths are assumed to be data part of the value (may contain trailing $\ll .pdf \gg$).
+Their paths are assumed to be the data part of the value.

 Data yielded is the resulting file name.
-Context is updated with filetype = format.
+Context is updated with output.filetype set to format.

 Other values are passed unchanged.